Celtic 3-1 Hamilton Academical

 It was no surprise when, after a spell of early pressure, Olivier Ntcham fired Celtic into a 12th-minute lead.

-But Danny Redmond equalised with a fine finish, only for the Premiership leaders to score twice within a minute from James Forrest and Scott Sinclair.
+Danny Redmond equalised with a fine finish, but the Premiership leaders scored twice within a minute through James Forrest and Scott Sinclair.

 Rakish Bingham hit the post as Accies had the better second-half chances.